George H.W. Bush sees 'Hamilton' in Houston, wears socks inspired by musical

 George H.W.
 Bush got a chance to see “Hamilton” at Houston’s Hobby Center Saturday night a few days after the cast and crew gave the former president a special performance.

-Bush.
-93, shared a photo on Twitter Sunday of him holding a Playbill and wearing “Hamilton”-inspired socks.
+Bush, 93, shared a photo on Twitter Sunday of him holding a Playbill and wearing “Hamilton”-inspired socks.

 “Finally had the chance yesterday to catch some new friends in action @HamiltonMusical -- properly attired in Hamilton socks, surrounded by family and friends, epic story and performance.
 Not a big hashtag man, but congratulations #HamFam!!” the former president tweeted.